-The thought of eating at a diner conjure fond memories for some.
+Does the thought of eating at a diner conjure fond memories?
 Remember sitting at the counter, looking at the pies and treats under glass domes, and enjoying those favorite comfort foods?
 Over the decades the institution of diners and their patrons were replaced with quick, fast food conveniences.

 Moving forward we can now come full circle to what was once popular with a new flair…the art of diners and their patrons are coming back…but this time with discerning palates desiring depth, trend and healthy choices.

 One current option in our restaurant poor Westside is the new Ingo’s Tasty Diner, which replaces the historical Callahan’s Restaurant on Wilshire Boulevard, one of Santa Monica’s original diner greats.